ISP Throttling: How Do You Know If You’re Being Throttled?

 - Write down your ping, download speed, and upload speed.

-- Navigate to your VPN app.
+- Open up your VPN app.

 - Connect to a server.